profebass99/serverless/Steps/stage-5.md

 # STAGE 5D - DOWNLOAD AND EDIT THE FRONT END FILES

-Download and extra this ZIP file https://learn-cantrill-labs.s3.amazonaws.com/aws-serverless-pet-cuddle-o-tron/serverless_frontend.zip
-Inside the serverless_frontend folder are the front end files for the serverless website :-
+click on this link and download some extra files  https://github.com/profebass99/serverless/tree/main/SEVERLESS_F_END Inside the serverless_f_end folder are some of the front end files for the serverless website  # Named :

 - index.html .. the main index page
 - main.css .. the stylesheet for the page